dcSpark/milkomeda-documentation/docs/cardano/wrapped-smart-contracts/developers/dev_overview.md

 - **Provider** - The front-end library injects the provider object based on [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) into the window.ethereum object.
 This customized provider includes specific methods like `eth_sendTransaction` or `eth_requestAccounts`, which interact with the Layer 1 wallet and transform the result accordingly.

-### Flow (TODO: Alternatives...)
+### Protocol Flow

-Every single step requires user interaction in the form of a transaction.

-- **User Action**: The user initiates an action on an EVM dApp while on the main blockchain.
-This request is translated into specific parameters for a proxy smart contract.
-- **Proxy Deployment and Execution**: A proxy smart contract, reflecting the user's intent, is deployed on the sidechain.
-The proxy contract then interacts with the appropriate smart contract on the sidechain to execute the desired action.
-- **Result Processing**: The outcome from the sidechain smart contract execution is relayed back to the user on the main blockchain.
-The user's state is updated, and they see the results of their action on the dApp, all while staying on the main blockchain.
+The full protocol flow is described below for a user interaction for the first time, where an `Actor` proxy smart contract is deployed and linked the user's L1 address.
+Subsequent calls from the user will be made to that existing existing `Actor`.

 import img1 from "@site/static/img/wsc/overview.png";